rndlabs/cow-docs/docs/6_cow-sdk/sign-and-post-orders/4_step-2-sign-the-order.md

 # STEP 2: Sign the order

-Once you know the price and fee, we can create the order and sign it:
+Once you know the price and protocol fee, we can create the order and sign it:

-* Technically the order is just a signed message with your intent to trade, and contains your `Limit Price` and `Fee`.
+* Technically the order is just a signed message with your intent to trade, and contains your `Limit Price` and `Protocol Fee`.
 * As explained before, you can choose your `Limit Price`, but some general approach is to take the current Market Price and apply some slippage tolerance to it. `Received Amount = Expected Amount * (1 - Slippage Tolerance)`
 * The SDK will provide an easy way to sign orders given the raw data